-Attendance: It is strongly recommended that students attend the weekly lectures, tutorials and workshops as this course combines both theory and personal awareness development through interaction and activities.
+Attendance: It is strongly recommended that students attend the weekly lectures, tutorials, and workshops as this course combines both theory and personal awareness development through interaction and activities.
 Assignment work is closely related to the work in lectures and tutorials and the pre-readings will support completion of assignments.

-Program Progression: In order to complete the MPQ program successfully, students must achieve at least a Pass grade in this course as well as at least a Pass the other three (3) courses in the MPQ program and obtain a GPA of 4.00 overall.
+Program Progression: In order to complete the MPQ program successfully, students must achieve a minimum of a Pass grade in this course, as well as at least a Pass in all three (3) other MPQ courses and obtain a GPA of 4.00 overall.